Security Provider

 okm.authentication.config file:/home/openkm/tomcat-8.5.69/openkm.xml

-This is the path where is your tomcat.
+This is the path to your Tomcat.

 Custom Principal Adapter